fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 - The `||` will short circuit when it encounters the first `true` expression.

 ### What is truthiness?
 Truthiness differs from `true` in that Ruby considers more than the `true` object to be "truthy".
 In fact, Ruby is a very liberal language and *considers everything to be truthy other than `false` and `nil`*.
+We can say that a *truthy object evaluates to `true` when used in a conditional.*

 This means that we can use *any expression in a conditional, or with logical operators*, and as long as it __doesn't__ evaluate to `false` or `nil`, it is considered true (even the integer `0`!).
 Note that an expression that Ruby considers true is __not the same as the `true` object__.
 This is what "truthiness" means.